468956/Library/README.md

 ## Search books

 User will type the title, author or category and see if the book exist or not and the status of it.

+## Lend

+Here we need to change a book status based on:

+Is it available?

+The book exist and is not lended?

+Register lender name and date using datetime

+A book can only be lended 3 times by person

+# Return a book